sigma-theta/dictionary-app/readme.md

 ### Based on ThePrimeagen Intro to Go-HTMX course

-TODO: Implement update, delete and edit in database
+TODO: Implement edit in database

 TODO: Styling